eastgenomics/eggd_vcf_handler_for_uranus/Readme.md

 ## What does this app do?
 ### This app uses bedtools, bcftools and VEP to take VCFs from sentieon mutect2 and pindel:
 - Annotates and filters sentieon mutect2 and pindel VCFs
-- Produces a excel workbook with sub-panels presented in separate sheets; also provides preformatted text to aid Epic data entry
+- Produces an excel workbook with sub-panels presented in separate sheets; also provides preformatted text to aid Epic data entry
 - Produces a VCF that can be used as input for BSVI, as BSVI can't handle mutect2's (VCFv4.2 compliant) representation of multiallelic variants in VCF

 ## What are typical use cases for this app?